mfmonroe/mfmonroe.github.io/_pages/about.md

 I am a second-year PhD student in the [CS theory group](https://www.colorado.edu/cs-theory/) at the University of Colorado, Boulder, co-advised by [Bo Waggoner](https://bowaggoner.com/) and [Rafael Frongillo](https://home.cs.colorado.edu/~raf/).
 I hold undergraduate degrees in Computer Science and Mathematics from the University of Maryland, and before grad school I was a software engineer for Amazon Web Services.

-I am interested in how incentives can be leveraged to elicit information, applied to both economic and machine learning settings.
-In particular, I am currently exploring mechanisms for social choice, as well as evaluative measures of generative models.
+My research interests lie at the intersection of algorithmic game theory and theoretical machine learning.
+In particular, since starting my PhD I have explored mechanisms for social choice, as well as evaluative measures of generative models.